Contact

 433 Herter Hall

 Tachtiris is also a literary translator focusing on the work of contemporary women writers from Haiti, Africa, and the Czech Republic.
-Her translation of Frieda Ekotto’s Don’t Whisper Too Much, the first Francophone African novel to feature women loving women in a positive light, is forthcoming in early 2019.
+Her translation of Frieda Ekotto’s Don’t Whisper Too Much, the first Francophone African novel to feature women loving women in a positive light, was published by Bucknell University Press in 2019.
+She is currently Vice President of the American Literary Translators Association and Prose Translation Editor at The Massachusetts Review.

 Tachtiris has taught a variety of courses on the theory and practice of translation, world literature, literary theory, and literature and social justice.
+In addition to her position in Comparative Literature, she also serves as a core faculty member in the graduate Decolonial Global Studies Certificate.
 Before coming to UMass, she taught at several colleges and universities across the United States and spent half a dozen years teaching and researching in France and the Czech Republic.

 On leave Fall 2025 and Spring 2026.